 As we make that link between past, present and future, we create a Script for our life – a story – often called a ‘narrative’.
 This story ‘explains’ to ourselves why our ‘today’ emerged from our ‘yesterday’.
 That same story speculates on what is likely to happen tomorrow.
 This may create continuity and meaning: or confusion.

 It is not helpful when we interpret the past in one way only – particularly if it is a way that promotes negative or depressed feelings in us.
-It is equally unhelpful when we project into the future and become weighed down by the possibilities.
-Other times, we may see only one or two possible outcomes, and miss other intriguing possibilities.
+It is equally unhelpful when we project into the future and become weighed down by all the possibilities.
+Other times, we may see only one or two outcomes, and miss other intriguing possibilities.

 Sometimes we can see many outcomes – so many that we become anxious about the actual result.
 It is too easy to worry about the many possibilities, and fail to adjust to the actuality.

 Meditative traditions – Yoga, Mindfulness and martial arts provide small, safe experiments by encouraging us to be ‘present’, in the here-and-now.
 That is rather more difficult to do in practice and there is a cost when we do it.
 Bills still have to be paid and relationships maintained – with our family and friends and our work-place.

-For example, I am a product of the 1940’s and 1950’s and I would be a different Robin had I arrived fifty years before or fifty years after.
-A brief view of modern British TV – Downton Abbey, War and Peace or Poldark – demonstrate this point even though each is a drama – a fiction- but they offer some insight into the ‘old days’.
-When I watch 21st Century programmes such as Inspector George Gently, Call the Midwife or Endeavour, I realise that, in the UK, in my life-time, the laws on capital punishment, race relations, abortion and homo-sexuality have altered considerably.
+For example, I am a product of the 1940’s and 1950’s.
+I would be a different Robin had I arrived fifty years before or fifty years after.
+A brief view of modern British TV – and programmes such as Downton Abbey, War and Peace or Poldark – demonstrate this point.
+Each is a drama – a fiction- but they offer some insight into the ‘old days’.
+When I watch 21st Century programmes such as Inspector George Gently, Call the Midwife or Endeavour, I realise that in my life-time, the UK laws on capital punishment, race relations, abortion and homo-sexuality have altered considerably.
 With them have come visible changes in attitudes even if a lack of compassion has shifted its attention elsewhere.